christo/kick-assembler-acbg/development.md

 ### Testing and Development Features

 * dynamic test suite from a large pile of `.asm` projects
+    * git submodules and script to check out those projects at specific tagref
 * clean up `KickAssembler.flex` to remove duplication (how?)
 * generally, all features of sublime plugin (anectodally identified as "best")
 * Set up a jig to automatically verify which versions of KickAss.jar a given project